Owensboro Health Assists In High Schools Receiving National Athletic Trainers' Association Safe Sports School Award

 The athletic programs at Apollo and Daviess County high schools have been honored with National Athletic Trainers’ Association Safe Sports School Awards in recognition of commitment to providing safe environments for student athletes.
 The award is designed to reinforce and celebrate the importance of providing the best level of care, injury prevention and treatment.

 Owensboro Health is the official sports medicine provider for Apollo and Daviess County high schools.
 Athletic trainers and orthopedic physicians work one-on-one with the student athletes to ensure they have safe and productive seasons.

-“At One Health Orthopedics we demand superior patient care and strive for excellence in treating all of our patients and student athletes without exception.
+“At Owensboro Health Medical Group - Orthopedics, we demand superior patient care and strive for excellence in treating all of our patients and student athletes without exception.
 The complexity of many athletic injuries and cases generally call for precise and collaborative action from our entire orthopedic team of professionals.
 These efforts take the form of preseason testing, concussion management, provision of on-site athletic trainers for immediate care during sporting events, and a highly qualified team of clinically trained staff to plan surgeries and therapy in such a way to maximize time on the field.
 We are able to accomplish all of this tremendous work because we have the support of an entire team of people including the coaches, the parents and most importantly, the student athlete,” said orthopedic surgeon, Mark McGinnis, MD.

 In order to achieve Safe Sport School status, athletic programs must do the following: